Reduction of the graph isomorphism problem to equality checking of $n$-variables polynomials and the algorithms that use the reduction: Solving GI by checking equality of the graph polynomials values at predefined points

-If we check equality of the polynomials using \proc{Algorithm $1$}, we need exponential time since $\eta_{\mbox{ {$G$}}}(x_1,\ldots,x_n)$ has $2^n$ coefficients.
-Such algorithm has an exponential complexity no matter what instance of $GI$ it solves.
-The algorithms we present below solve $GI$ by comparing of the values that the modified characteristic polynomials take in the predefined points of $\mathbb{R}^n$.
-This approach make possible to significantly reduce the time that is needed to solve $GI$ instance checking equality of the modified characteristic polynomials of graphs.
-We present two heuristic algorithms to implement the approach: the Direct algorithm for $GI$ and its recursive modification.
+In the procedure above, we do a comparison of two polynomials with renumbered variables for the second one at least at $2^n$ points, which is necessary to check equality of polynomials with $2^n$ coefficients.
+Such algorithm has an exponential complexity no matter what instance of GI it solves.
+The algorithms presented below require finding no more than $n$ points in $\mathbb{R}^n$ to implement checking equality of graph polynomials with a negligible probability of mistake.
+This approach make possible to significantly reduce the time that is needed to solve GI instance.
+However, finding these points itself may require exponential time.